Staffordshire Fire and Rescue Service

 Staffordshire Fire and Rescue Service is the statutory fire and rescue service responsible for fire protection, prevention, intervention and emergency rescue in the county of Staffordshire and unitary authority of Stoke-on-Trent.
 The county has a population of 1,126,200 (mid-2017 estimate) and covers a total area of 2260 km2.
 Staffordshire shares the majority of its border with Derbyshire, Cheshire, West Midlands (County) and Shropshire; although, in much shorter stretches, the county also butts up against Worcestershire, Warwickshire and Leicestershire.

 As of 1 August 2018, the fire service functions under the control of the Staffordshire Police and Crime Commissioner acting as the Fire & Rescue Authority.

 The county provides considerable risks to its residents and firefighters.
 These include the industrial city of Stoke-on-Trent and the large industrial towns of Burton-upon-Trent, Stafford, Newcastle-under-Lyme, Tamworth and Cannock.

 The M6 motorway runs through the county, as does the M6 Toll road.
 The main 'A‘ roads the A5, A50, A34 and A38 also cross the county.
 These well-used routes are regularly the scene of numerous road traffic accidents, vehicle fires and chemical incidents.

 There are also many significant rural risks in Staffordshire: The medieval hunting grounds of Cannock Chase is designated as an Area of Outstanding Natural Beauty (AONB), and is made up of heathland, chaseland and forest that stretches between Stafford, Cannock, Rugeley and Chase Terrace.
 In the north of the county the Staffordshire Moorlands is an area of remote wilderness where The Pennines spill over the Derbyshire and Cheshire borders, and has an area of around 576 km2.
 These areas pose a considerable risk of wildfires, and regularly keep firefighters extremely busy during hot dry spells.
 Also, the moorlands offer their own logistical difficulties during harsh winters, particularly to the residents of the towns and villages dotted throughout the hills - towns like Leek and Biddulph, and the villages of Ipstones and Longnor amongst others.
-The Staffordshire Moorlands is home to Flash, the highest village in Britain, which stands at 463 m above sea level.
+The Staffordshire Moorlands is home to Flash, the highest village in The United Kingdom, which stands at 463 m above sea level.